-LMI Aerospace doesn't have to "just wing it."
-The company makes key airplane structures such as cockpit window frames, fuselage skins, and interior components.
+LMI Aerospace makes key airplane structures such as cockpit window frames, fuselage skins, and interior components.
 Its aerostructures segment fabricates, machines, finishes, and integrates more than 40,000 aluminum and specialty alloy components for commercial, corporate, and military aircraft.
 The engineering services unit (D3 Technologies) provides design, engineering, and program management services for aircraft.
 The Intec division designs and tests composites for production parts.
 The company also makes components for laser equipment used by semiconductor makers and reusable containers with industrial and military applications.
+In early 2017, it agreed to be acquired by Belgium-based Sonaca Group.

 The aerostructures segment, 80% of sales, serves aircraft OEMs and aerospace suppliers, including Gulfstream Aerospace, Boeing, and Sikorsky Aircraft, through long-term contracts as single-source providers of many of its products.
 The engineering services unit, D3 Technologies, supports an aircraft throughout its entire lifecycle, from conceptual design to service life extension.
 Specific services include system design, stress element analysis, tool design, and avionics software development for such aircraft technologies as airframes and electro/mechanical and hydraulic/pneumatic systems.
 Customers of the engineering services segment include Boeing (once again), Bombardier, and Mitsubishi Aircraft.